 Recently we discussed the VMware High Availability Admission Control - a very important vSphere feature.
 As I mentioned in the previous post, Admission Control uses some ways to calculate available CPU, memory in the cluster.
 One of thing that can affect the calculation is Resource Pool.
-In this post you will find answers for the following questions:
+In this post you will find answers to the following questions:

 - What is Resource Pool?

-- When use Resource Pool?
+- When using Resource Pool?

 - Some good and bad practices of using Resource Pools.